pombreda/GoLLRB/README.md

 GoLLRB is a Left-Leaning Red-Black (LLRB) implementation of 2-3 balanced binary search trees in Go Language.

+## Delta from upstream
+(Forked from github.com/petar/GoLLRB)

+Can now create a tree with NewCoW(), which returns a copy-on-write LLRB tree.
+The interface is identical, but you can now Clone() the tree and obtain a fully read-write duplicate of the tree.

+There's a siginifcant performance penalty for writing to cow-enabled trees.
+Every update to the tree requires O(Log N) node copy operations (with a constant factor of about 3).
+It's also likely to make the garbage collector cry.

+That said, it's a quick and dirty way to create forkable trees.

+Read performance is unaffected, nor is the performance of New()-created LLRB trees.

 ## Overview

 As of this writing and to the best of the author's knowledge, Go still does not have a balanced binary search tree (BBST) data structure.
 These data structures are quite useful in a variety of cases.
 A BBST maintains elements in sorted order under dynamic updates (inserts and deletes) and can